FrankShi9/Group-38/README.md

 # Area 38: An AI-based Business Intelligence Website
 > This repo contains our project codes and related coursework for COMP208: Group Software Project, 2022 Spring.

-:rocket:Our website is deployed and available online.
-You can take a visit by clicking [here](http://group-38.com/).
+:rocket: Our website is deployed and available online.
+Visit it by clicking [here](http://group-38.com/).

 :bulb: If you are interested in more details (demos/technical specifications), you can take a look at our [docs](https://github.com/FrankShi9/Group-38/tree/main/docs).